ruozhichen/Texturing/readme.md

 ##Color Space Conversion

-color2.py and hsl.py are for color space conversion
+LAB.py and HSL.py are for color space conversion

-color2.py includes conversion between rgb and lab
+LAB.py includes conversion between rgb and lab

-hsl.py includes conversion between rgb and hsl
+HSL.py includes conversion between rgb and hsl

 More details can be seen in [ruozhichen\\rgb2Lab-rgb2hsl](https://github.com/ruozhichen)

-Code names may be different from the link, but they are just same in fact.